remorses/elacca/elacca/README.md

 Reduce your Next.js app server code size by disabling SSR for specific pages.

+> Only works with pages, not app directory

 ## Why

 -   Improve cold start times in serverless environments